vico958/ZionetFinalProject/test-runner/README.md

 ## Running the Tests

-The tests are designed to run automatically when the project starts using Docker Compose.
+The tests are designed to run automatically when the project starts using Docker Compose. the tests will run 2 minutes after you do docker-compose up.

 There is no need to run `npm test` manually, as the tests will execute automatically as part of the Docker Compose setup.